RAninymous/Docker-Guide/Docker Guide.md

 CMD ["python", "app/main.py"]
 ```

-For more details, refer to the [[Dockerfile reference](https://docs.docker.com/reference/dockerfile/)](https://docs.docker.com/reference/dockerfile/).
+For more details, refer to the [Dockerfile reference](https://docs.docker.com/reference/dockerfile/).

 Now use the following command to build the image: